bernardosulzbach/bernardosulzbach.github.io/_posts/2015-11-16-pushing-to-a-remote-with-a-different-name.md

 ---
 layout: post
-title: Pushing to a remote branch with a different name
+title: "Pushing to a Branch of Different Name"
-tags: [programming]
 ---

-This post is just another small git tip.
+This post is another small git tip.
 If you ever need to push to a remote branch with a different name than your local branch, use

     git push origin local-name:origin-name